-Alex is a Visiting Research Fellow: Artist in Residence with the computer science department of University of Hertfordshire since 2011, and a Digital Media Arts MA sessional lecturer at the University of Brighton since 2012, and the University of Hertfordshire since 2019.
+Alex is a Visiting Research Fellow: Artist in Residence with the computer science department of University of Hertfordshire since 2011, a Digital Media Arts MA sessional lecturer at the University of Brighton since 2012, and the University of Hertfordshire since 2019.

 He is head of Projective Geometry at The Institute of Unnecessary Research.